Master of Science in Human Resources

 David Romp

-Faculty Advisory Board Member
+HR Consultant and Faculty Advisory Board Member

 University of Cincinnati